Radan-Boris/plsql-pdb-oem-Sheja-Radan--Boris/README.md

  Tasks
  **Task 1: Connection of PDB**
 - Established a connection to the container database (CDB).
+Image to task:SCREENSHOT/oracle connection.png
-- Created a new pluggable database (PDB) named:
+- Created a new pluggable database (PDB) named: bo_pdb_29096